jefflund/archive/notes/deep.md

 * Tensorboard - part of Tensorflow to generate these graphs

 =Derivatives and Gradients=
-gradient is the vector of partial derivatives gradient gives us the direction of steepest ascent
+* gradient is the vector of partial derivatives
+* gradient gives us the direction of steepest ascent
+* chain rule of derivatives lets you break down complicated functions